pypa/packaging.python.org/source/flow.rst

 The built distributions (wheels)
 --------------------------------

-A built distribution contains only the files needed for a specific end user system; no compilation steps are required during the install, and the wheel file can simply be unpacked into the ``site-packages`` directory.
+A built distribution contains only the files needed for an end user's Python environment.
+No compilation steps are required during the install, and the wheel file can simply be unpacked into the ``site-packages`` directory.
 This makes the install faster and more convenient for end users.

-A pure Python package only needs one wheel for "generic" systems.
+A pure Python package typically needs only one "generic" wheel.
+A package with compiled binary extensions needs a wheel for each supported combination of Python interprerter, operating system, and CPU architecture that it supports.
 If a suitable wheel file is not available, tools like ``pip`` will fall back to installing the source distribtion.

-..
-TODO: Try again; this is too long and specific

-An "end user system" is the end user's local environment.
-A pure Python package only needs "generic", but packages with compiled extensions might build wheels for various environments they support described by a "python tag" such as ``py3``, an "ABI tag" such as ``abi3`` and a "platform tag" such as ``win32`` as detailed by :pep:`425`.

 The ``build`` package knows how to invoke your build tool to create one of
 these: